How confident is your organisation in your HR and payroll compliance? Do you know what the key areas you should be concerned about?

 An answer for many organisations is to outsource some or all of their payroll responsibilities, but our survey reveals that the organisations that do this are often uncertain of the privacy compliance of their provider.

-68% said they weren’t sure their provider had a dedicated privacy officer, and 78 per cent weren’t sure if their payroll provider maintained ISAE 3402 compliance – the standard companies should be reaching.
+While 68 per cent said they weren’t sure their provider had a dedicated privacy officer, 78 per cent weren’t sure if their payroll provider maintained ISAE 3402 compliance – the standard companies should be reaching.

 To find out general confidence levels, the exact rankings of the worst compliance pain points, and the superannuation challenges companies are facing get the full white paper.